ThirdRealityStudios/Vigenere-Encryption/README.md

-# Vigenere encryption implementation
+# Vigenere encryption and decryption implementation

-This is a simple implementation of the Vigenere encryption algorithm.
+This is a simple implementation of the Vigenere encryption and decryption algorithm.
 I just created this due to a short school task we've gotten..

 **Note!**